Kakori conspiracy

-The Kakori Train robbery (prapt of Kakori conspiracy) was a train robbery that took place at Kakori, a village near Lucknow, on 9 August 1925, during the Indian independence movement against the British rule in India.
-It was organized by the Indian revolutionaries of Hindustan Republican Association (HRA).
+The Kakori Train Action was a train robbery that took place at Kakori, a village near Lucknow, on 9 August 1925, during the Indian independence movement against the British Raj in India.
+It was organised by the Indian revolutionaries of the Hindustan Socialist Republican Association (HSRA).

-Photo of German-made Mauser C96 pistol.
-Four Mausers were used by the Indian revolutionaries.
+Photo showing the German-made Mauser C96 pistol.
+At least four Mauser pistols were used by the Indian revolutionaries.

-The robbery was conceived by Ram Prasad Bismil and Ashfaqullah Khan who were members of HRA, which later became the Hindustan Socialist Republican Association.
-The HRA was established to carry out revolutionary activities against the British Empire with the objective of achieving independence.
+The action was conceived by Ram Prasad Bismil and Ashfaqulla Khan who were members of the Hindustan Republican Association (HRA), which later became the Hindustan Socialist Republican Association.
+The HRA was established to carry out revolutionary activities against the British Raj with the objective of achieving independence.
 Since the organisation needed money for the purchase of weaponry, Bismil and his party made a plan to rob a train on the Saharanpur railway lines.
-The robbery plan was executed by Bismil, Khan, Rajendra Lahiri, Chandra Shekhar Azad, Sachindra Bakshi, Keshab Chakravarty, Manmathnath Gupta, Mukundi Lal, Murari Lal Khanna and Banwari Lal.
+The robbery plan was executed by Bismil, Khan, Rajendra Lahiri, Chandra Shekhar Azad, Sachindra Bakshi, Keshab Chakravarthy, Manmath Nath Gupta, Mukundi Lal, Murari Lal Khanna, Vishnu Sharan Dublish and Banwari Lal.
 One passenger was killed.

-Robbery
+Action

 On 9 August 1925, the Number 8 Down Train was travelling from Shahjahanpur to Lucknow.
-When it passed Kakori, one of the revolutionaries, Rajendra Lahiri pulled the emergency chain to stop the train and subsequently, the other revolutionaries overpowered the guard.
-It is believed that they looted that specific train because it was carrying tax money in money bags which were en route to the British government treasury.
-They looted only these bags (which were present in the guards' cabin and contained about ₹ 8000 (Note: According to one estimate ₹ 4,679, one aana and 6 pai was looted)) and escaped to Lucknow.
+When it passed Kakori, one of the revolutionaries, Rajendra Lahiri, pulled the emergency chain to stop the train, and subsequently, the other revolutionaries overpowered the guard.
+It is believed that they looted that specific train because it was carrying tax money in money bags which were en route to the British government treasury.They looted only these bags (which were present in the guard's cabin and contained about ₹8000 (Note: According to one estimate ₹ 4,679, one aana and 6 pai was looted)) and escaped to Lucknow.
 The objectives of this robbery were to: